Bombing of Guernica: Bombings of Madrid

 Alfredo Kindelán considers that both Guernica and Durango were "practice drills" in the development of more effective bombing strategies to use in bombings of Madrid.
 The city suffered a similar attack prior to the bombing of Guernica, and further attacks afterwards.
 Madrid presented a fierce resistance against the National troops that surpassed all of Franco's expectations and forced him to completely modify his attack strategy.
 A series of air bombings to demoralize the population were ordered both before and after Guernica.

-It has also been suggested that the war chronicle Picasso read to inspire himself to paint Guernica was actually a chronicle written by Louis Delaprée about the bombing of Madrid in December 1936.

-Comparison to subsequent historical events
+Bombing of Cabra

+On 7 November 1938 Cabra was subject to Republican bombing.
+Three Tupolev SB-2 aircraft departing from the Fuente Alamo airfield (some 300 km away) and operated by Spanish crews performed a single raid; they dropped some 1.8 tons of explosives.
+There were over 400 casualties recorded, 109 killed and more than 300 other.
+Historians described the raid as “the most deadly of those carried out by the Republic in the course of the war”.
+The extremely high death-to-bombs ratio (60 dead per 1 ton of explosives) was the result of 250-kg bombs exploding on the central square, crowded during the usual morning food market.

+References made during commemorations marking other mass bombings

 Bombing of Dresden

 On 13 February 2003, during the commemoration of the 58th anniversary of the Bombing of Dresden, inhabitants of Dresden, Germany, including survivors of the firestorm of 1945, joined with witnesses of the bombing of Guernica to issue an appeal to the people of the world:

 As our television sets show bombers preparing for war against Iraq, we survivors of Guernica and Dresden recall our own helplessness and horror when we were flung into the inferno of bombing—we saw people killed.
 Suffocated.
 Crushed.
 Incinerated.
 Mothers trying to protect their children with only their bodies.
 Old people with no strength left to flee from the flames.
 These pictures are still alive in our memory, and our accounts capture indelibly what we went through.

 For decades we—and survivors from many other nations—have been scarred by the horror, loss and injuries we experienced in the wars of the 20th century.
 Today we see that the beginnings of the 21st century are also marked by suffering and destruction.
 On behalf of all the victims of war throughout the world we express our sympathy and solidarity with all those affected by the terror of 11 September in the US and the war in Afghanistan.

 But is that very suffering now also to be inflicted upon the people of Iraq?
 Must thousands more die in a rain of bombs, must cities and villages be destroyed and cultural treasures obliterated?